Colchester Baptist Church, Eld Lane: The History of our Church

 The first Baptist church in England was established by Thomas Helwys in 1612 in London.
 He died in Newgate Prison but the faith spread.

 There were Baptists in Colchester by 1630.
 In the Civil War period views of what the Christian faith should be contended within existing churches.
 With the Restoration in 1660 the Church of England was supreme and those who had other views had to worship underground.
 The Glorious Revolution of 1689 gave toleration to Dissenters.
-It was then that Colchester baptist Church was formed.
+It was then that Colchester Baptist Church was formed.
 In 1690 the Church registered its meeting house in East Stockwell St., just of the High Street, and its minister, John Hammond.
-In 1711 the hurch moved to Eld Lane on part of its present site and called John Rootsey as its minister.
+In 1711 the church moved to Eld Lane on part of its present site and called John Rootsey as its minister.
 Rootsey built up the church and made the first contacts which led to Baptist churches in Ipswich.

 In 1832 the site of our premises was increased fourfold and the present church was built on it in 1834.
 This was largely due to the benefactions of Benjamin Nice, a farmer living in Ardleigh.